How to Speak English Fluently

 most important piece of advice I can give is to relax.
 Don't worry

 about making mistakes.
 Fluency does not equal perfection!
-If you can't
+If you

-anything that communicates the point you want to make.
+Just say anything that communicates the point you want to make.

 Speaking English fluently isn't just about practicing your speaking.
-It

-constructions without thinking about them.
+sentence constructions without thinking about them.

-If you are with a group of people, there is a game you can play to help
+If you are with a group of people, there is a game you can play to

-improve your fluency.
+help improve your fluency.
 It is called 'Just

 Write some different subjects on pieces of paper (for example,